Jacob-PV/Wanderlust/README.md

 ## ✨ Features

 ### Core Functionality
-- **AI-Powered Itinerary Generation**: Generate customized day itineraries using OpenAI's GPT-4o-mini
+- **AI-Powered Itinerary Generation**: Generate customized single-day or multi-day itineraries using OpenAI's GPT-4o-mini
+- **📅 Multi-Day Trip Planning**: Plan trips from 1 to 14 days with intelligent day-by-day scheduling
+- **📆 Calendar Date Picker**: Visual calendar with range selection and quick-select buttons (Weekend, 3 days, 1 week, etc.)
+- **🎯 Trip Pace Control**: Choose your pace - Relaxed (3-4 activities), Moderate (5-6), or Packed (7-8 per day)
+- **🔄 Smart Activity Replacement**: Don't like a suggestion?
+Replace any activity with automatic schedule optimization
 - **Smart Travel Time Calculation**: Accounts for realistic travel time between locations with route optimization
 - **Budget Tracking & Cost Estimates**: Set your budget, specify travelers, and get per-activity cost estimates with budget tracking
 - **City Autocomplete**: Search for cities with autocomplete powered by OpenStreetMap Nominatim
-- **Interactive Map**: View all itinerary locations on an interactive Leaflet map with enhanced custom markers
+- **Interactive Multi-Day Maps**: View all itinerary locations with color-coded daily routes on interactive Leaflet maps
 - **Customizable Preferences**: Select from 10+ activity types including restaurants, museums, parks, and more
-- **Radius Selection**: Choose search radius from 2 to 20 miles
+- **Radius Selection**: Choose search radius from 1 to 100 miles

 ### Google Places Integration (NEW!)
 - ⭐ **Real Star Ratings**: See actual ratings from Google Places (1-5 stars with review counts)